micahwoods/micahwoods.github.io/_posts/2018-11-17-new-mlsn-movie-trailer.md

 > Hello Dr. Woods,

 > Just a quick introduction: I'm Niels Dokkuma, working for the golf federation in The Netherlands in the field of sustainability. ...
-I was wondering ig you would be available for a long-distance internet or pre-recorded presentation on MLSN fertilisation guidelines for Wednesday November 28 during our annual TURF (Turfgrass University Research Foundation Knowledge-day for practicioners (headgreenkeepers).
+I was wondering if you would be available for a long-distance internet or pre-recorded presentation on MLSN fertilisation guidelines for Wednesday November 28 during our annual TURF (Turfgrass University Research Foundation Knowledge-day for practicioners (headgreenkeepers).

 From that came the idea to make a movie about MLSN.
 The [trailer is here](https://vimeo.com/micahwoods/humbugshort), and you can watch the full 44 minute film at the premiere in The Netherlands on November 28, or on a screen near you after the worldwide release on November 29.